-If you’re not sure whether your research is suitable for a greater than low risk application, please visit the how to prepare an application page or complete the ‘Level of Risk Checklist’.
+If you’re not sure whether your research is suitable for a greater than low risk application, please visit the how to prepare an application page or download and complete the ‘Level of Risk Checklist’.
 You may also contact [email protected] with any queries.

 Single site Greater then Low Risk projects require ethical review by a formally constituted Human Research Ethics Committee (HREC).
 Researchers are required to complete and submit a full application to the Barwon Health Human Research Ethics Committee (BH HREC) for review and approval.
 Please visit the HREC page for meeting dates and submission deadlines.